Who qualifies for a Point Scholarship?

 No, there is no age limit to be eligible to become a Point Scholar.
 You may apply at any time during either your education or career as long as you plan to be enrolled full-time by the fall of 2014.

 If I am planning to complete my degree through an online program, am I eligible to apply for a Point Foundation Scholarship?

 No, Point does not provide support for students who pursue an education or a special program solely online.
 Point believes it is important for Point Scholars to be a part of an academic community and interact face-to-face with other students and faculty on a regular basis while earning a degree and representing Point.

-Yes, each person who receives a Point Scholarship Award is expected to be “out” as a person who identifies as a lesbian, gay, bisexual, transgender, queer or allied (LGBTQA) individual.
-To let our donors know where their support is going, we post a picture and a short bio of each scholarship award recipient on Point’s website.
-Additionally, Point Scholars are expected to attend and occasionally speak about their own experience of being an LGBTQA identified individual in public settings such as fundraisers and conferences.
+Yes, Point posts a picture and short biography of each scholarship award recipient on Point’s website.
+Additionally, Point Scholars are expected to attend and occasionally speak about their own experience of being an LGBTQ identified individual in public settings such as fundraisers and conferences.